Modernly designed attic bathroom in Clay Cross

 Generate more space – increase the value of your property by having a loft conversion

-So what is the best way to extend your property – on a budget – without the upheaval of moving, and enhance your home’s worth?
+So what is the best way to extend your property – on a budget – without the upheaval of moving, and enhance your home’s value?
 A home extension is the obvious response.
-This provides versatility of design, allowing you to include the wanted quantity of additional area to your property.
-But for a number of property owners a property extension will not be practical for reasons of time and expense.
+This provides versatility of design, allowing you to add the wanted amount of additional area to your property.
+But for a number of property owners a property extension won’t be practical for reasons of time and cost.

-Instead, you could look skyward for ideas, towards your unused attic area.
+Instead, you could look above for ideas, towards your unused attic area.
 Your loft might be suitable for conversion depending upon different elements.
 These consist of roof structure and height and the practicalities of putting in a staircase.
-A loft conversion boasts many advantages over an extension.
-It is less likely to require planning permission and will not decrease garden size.
-In most cases, it can be finished in a shorter time frame and could cost less too.
-And yes, it might add a tidy sum to the worth of your property.
+A loft conversion boasts numerous benefits over an extension.
+It is less likely to require planning permission and won’t decrease garden size.
+In most cases, it can be completed in a shorter time frame and could cost less too.
+And yes, it might add a tidy sum to the value of your property.

 Is my house in Clay Cross, Derbyshire suitable for an attic conversion?